oneturkmen/fun-compiler/README.md

 # Compiler front-end for the Decaf Language

 Decaf is a strongly-typed, object-oriented language with support for inheritance and encapsulation.
-It has many similarities with C/C++/Java.
+It is very similar to Java, but less so (you can treat it as a language for learning-only purposes).

 Built lexical analyzer, parser, type checker for the *Compiler Construction I* class at University of Wyoming.

 ### Check it out!

-Run in order, manually:

-1. `bison --report=state -W -d program3.y`
-2. `flex++ --warn program3.lpp`
-3. `g++ -ggdb -std=c++11 -Wall program3.cpp program3_lex.cpp program3.tab.c -o program3`
-4. `./program3`

-Or, with a Makefile
+Run:

 `make`

+Done!

 ### Notes